-- The CORBA developer's kit is installed on your host. - Orbix is configured to run on your host platform. - Your Java development kit (JDK) is configured to use the Orbix ORB runtime (see "Setting ORB Properties for the Orbix ORB" on page 30).
+- The CORBA developer's kit is installed on your host. - Orbix is configured to run on your host platform. - Your Java development kit (JDK) is configured to use the Orbix ORB runtime (see "Setting ORB Properties for the Orbix ORB" on page 24). - Your configuration domain is set (see "Setting the domain").